 While dogs can’t have roaning without the white spotting pattern caused by the S Locus (MITF gene), the white spotting (specifically piebald an extreme white) does come with some associated health risks, like deafness.
 Pigment-associated deafness has been observed in many breeds, but the exact genetic mechanism is unclear and suggested to be complex.

 Roan testing only at Embark

 Embark is the only dog DNA test on the market that provides a genetic test for roaning.
-In addition to roaning, Embark tests for over 350 breeds and over 200 health risks.
-A market leader in canine genetics, Embark also offer the world’s only canine DNA relative finder.
+In addition to roaning, Embark tests for over 350 breeds and over 210 health risks.
+A market leader in canine genetics, Embark also offers the world’s only canine DNA Relative Finder and Matchmaker for breeders.

 Already used an Embark DNA Kit to test your dog?
 Please be sure to take our surveys under the Research tab in your dog’s Embark profile so you can help us contribute to new scientific discoveries.